Blog - Commercial

 Save yourself the legwork

-Whether you’re looking for your first commercial property, or building on an existing portfolio, the search can be equal parts exhausting and demoralising.
+Whether you’re looking for your first commercial property or building on an existing portfolio, the search can be equal parts exhausting and demoralising.
 It’s a significant time investment when you’re trying to launch or maintain your business.

 To make sure your search turns up the right result, you need qualitative information, not just facts and figures.
 Agents have the ability to do the hard yards, not only in searching but vetting properties to save hassle for their clients.

 Like all industries, the approach to real estate is changing.
-New technology takes some getting used to.
+New technology and automation takes some getting used to.
 The priority for the agent of the future is to be able to understand the evolving needs of consumers, along with tech functionality, to ensure they continue to deliver the best service standards possible.

 USEFUL PROPERTY APPS WORTH TRYING